Skip to main content

 --pgsrv.port 5665

-Use case: When you need both MCP protocol access for AI agents and PostgreSQL wire protocol for traditional database clients, with maximum performance through in-memory communication.
+Use case: when you need both MCP protocol access for AI agents and PostgreSQL wire protocol for traditional database clients, with maximum performance through in-memory communication.

-3. MCP + PostgreSQL Server (Reverse Proxy)
+3. MCP + PostgreSQL server (reverse proxy)

 Run both servers with TCP-based communication, supporting distributed deployments and TLS encryption.